 Note some regions and cities have additional face mask requirements - you should ask ahead at your accommodation and also watch out for signage advertising face mask rules on the entrances to all buildings and local noticeboards and social media pages.
 For example, in Orleans in the Loire, face masks are required at outdoors markets as well as indoors markets.
 They are also required in the evenings (after 9pm) for people walking/cycling along the riverfront.
 Biarritz, Bayonne, parts of Paris and many other cities and towns have additional measures that require face masks to be worn in the city centres.
 Again, see the map here for additional city/town rules.

 Will the 2020 Tour de France be on?
 Can I watch it in person?

-The Tour de France has been postponed and will now run from August 29 to September 20.
+The Tour de France will now run from August 29 to September 20.
 You can see the revised stages here.

 The women's La Course by Tour de France will run on August 29 in Nice.

-It has not yet been confirmed whether there will be any changes in terms of crowd control with some cols closing much earlier to motorised traffic (and bikes) than in other years.
+There are changes this year in terms of crowd control with some cols closing much earlier to motorised traffic (and bikes) than in other years.
 Please watch this page for road closures and crowd control measures that may result from COVID.

 Official Tour de France tour operators are still offering packages to watch the 2020 event, and are offering 100% cancellation guarantees just in case.
 If you need bike hire or an accommodation/transport package for the TDF, I can point you to reputable local companies via my bespoke service.